caravagnalab/tumourevo/docs/usage.md

 ### Full samplesheet

-The samplesheet can have as many columns as you desire, however, there is a strict requirement for the first 10 columns to match those defined in the table below.
+The samplesheet can have as many columns as you desire, however, there is a strict requirement for the first 8 columns to match those defined in the table below.

 It is recommended to use the absolute path of the files, but a relative path should also work.

 For the joint analysis of multiple samples, a tumour BAM/CRAM (with its corresponding BAI/CRAI) file is required for each sample, such that the number of reads of a private mutation can be retrieved for all the samples thorugh `mpileup`.

 Multiple samples from the same patient must be specified with the same `dataset` ID, `patient` ID, and a different `tumour_sample` ID.
-The `normal_sample` ID column is also required.
+The `normal_sample `column is required for tumour-normal mode, and must be omitted for tumour-only mode.

 Multiple patients from the same dataset must be specified with the same `dataset` ID, and a different `patient` ID.